 No matter which method is used to value your business, keep in mind that value does not necessarily equal price.
 Price is determined by negotiations between buyer and seller.
 Further, terms and conditions can have a huge impact on price.

-If you want to discuss the value of your business, reach out to me and we can discuss.
+If you want to discuss the value of your business, reach out to us and we can discuss.
 I am a Chartered Business Valuator and would be happy to help.

 Read more about Small Business Basics topics that may be helpful to you and your small business.